leochli/Motion-Classification-Task/README.md

-This a the repo for motion classification task
+This is the repo for motion classification task